SparklingWaterBurns/TTJSDownloader/README.md

 Go to any video you'd want to download, or you can just stay in the For You page and leave a video running.

-Simply copy and paste the code into your browser's dev console.

-**OR**
+Next,

-Paste the code into the search bar with "javascript:" at the start.
+Simply copy and paste the code into your browser's dev console or paste the code into the search bar with "javascript:" at the start.

-Then run getVideoURLforDownload() on the console or put "javascript:getVideoURLforDownload()" into your search bar.
+run **getVideoURLForDownload()** in the dev console or by "javascript:" in the search bar

-You will be redirected to the video hosted on tiktok's CDN.
+if you're using the automatic version of the script, you don't need to run the function and it'll do it for you. (make sure you've selected your video first)

 ## Requirements